 About the Name

-I assume the first part of the cultivar name to be an allusion to the bright color of the springtime leaves (although I suppose it could also refer to the reddish color of their stems).
+We assume the first part of the cultivar name to be an allusion to the bright color of the springtime leaves (although We suppose it could also refer to the reddish color of their stems).
 But there's another allusion being made here, as well.
 Fire Island is a barrier island on the southern side of Long Island, New York.
 It is famous for its beaches and its lighthouse.

-It is also known as one of the "Gay Meccas" in the U.S. I don't know how (if at all) this geographical reference connects to the hosta, but many such references in plant names are simply gratuitous.
+It is also known as one of the "Gay Meccas" in the U.S. We don't know how (if at all) this geographical reference connects to the hosta, but many such references in plant names are simply gratuitous.

 Other Types of Golden-Leafed Hostas

 If you seek only "pure gold" (that is, other golden-leafed hostas without variegation), possibilities range from small kinds like 'Golden Teacup' to much larger plants like 'Sea Gold Star.'
 Another giant is the very popular 'Sum and Substance.'
-Here are a few other golden-leafed types; I've chosen the ones with the most colorful names (it's amazing how creative the marketers have been in finding names that indicate goldenness):
+Here are a few other golden-leafed types; we've chosen the ones with the most colorful names (it's amazing how creative the marketers have been in finding names that indicate goldenness):